AdobeStock / Fairygodboss Staff

-Do you dread visiting your family because your siblings drive you up the wall?
-Toxic siblings can put a damper on a big bulk of your life.
-It can be hard to engage with other family members who you enjoy, as well, if toxic people are around.
+If you avoid visiting your family because your siblings drive you up the wall, you know that toxic siblings can put a damper on your mental state.
+It can also be hard to engage with other family members who you may normally enjoy, if toxic family members are around.

 Healthy sibling relationships are those that are compassionate, loving, helpful and empathetic.
 Unfortunately, blood relations don't necessarily mean that that's what you're going to get.

 Do you have toxic siblings?
-Here are the signs — and how to cope if you do.
+Here are the signs — and how to cope and still be a productive, healthy human being -- if you do.

 To put it simply, they're always right (even when they're not).
 They constantly think they have all the answers and are condescending towards you if you challenge them in any way, shape or form.